 Our Nominating and Corporate Governance Committee (the "Governance Committee") is responsible for making recommendations regarding corporate governance; identification, evaluation and nomination of candidates for directorships; and the structure and composition of our Board and committees thereof.
-In addition, the Governance Committee oversees our corporate governance guidelines; approves our committee charters; contributes to succession planning; reviews actual and potential conflicts of interest of our directors and officers other than related person transactions reviewed by the Audit Committee; and oversees the Board self-evaluation process.
+In addition, the Governance Committee oversees our corporate governance documents, policies and procedures; approves our committee charters; contributes to succession planning; develops, and recommends to the Board, policies and procedures with regard to the nomination of directors or other corporate governance matters; and oversees the Board self-evaluation process.
 Additionally, the Governance Committee reviews and evaluates, on an annual basis, the Governance Committee charter and performance.

-The current members of our Governance Committee are Messrs.
-Cook, Kamin and Krasnow, with Mr. Cook serving as the chair.
-All of the members of our Governance Committee are independent under the applicable rules and regulations of Nasdaq.
-The Governance Committee operates under a written charter, which is available on the "Investor Relations" section of our website, http://investors.tileshop.com, under the "Governance Documents" heading.
-The Governance Committee met four times between January 1, 2018 and December 31, 2018.
+All of the current and proposed members of our Governance Committee, as well as all members who served on our Governance Committee during 2019, are or were independent under the applicable rules and regulations of Nasdaq.
+The Governance Committee operates under a written charter, which is available on the "Investor Relations" section of our website, investors.tileshop.com, under the "Corporate Governance-Governance Documents" heading.
+The Governance Committee met four times between January 1, 2019 and December 31, 2019.